 Introduction

-Gastroenteritis is the term used to describe inflammation of the gastrointestinal tract, usually considered infective in origin (although can also be non-infective).
+Gastroenteritis is the term used to describe inflammation of the gastrointestinal tract.
+It is usually considered to be infective in origin when the term is used, however it can describe non-infective causes too.

-They are most often transient, presenting with combination of symptoms such as diarrhoea, vomiting, and abdominal pain, although not all have to be present in order to make the diagnosis.
-The most common cause is viral, contributing to 30-40% of gastroenteritis in developed countries.
+For infective cases, they are most often transient, presenting with combination of symptoms such as diarrhoea, vomiting, and abdominal pain, although not all have to be present in order to make the diagnosis.
+The most common aetiology is viral, contributing to 30-40% of gastroenteritis in more-developed countries.

 Importantly, subtle differences in the length of time between ingestion of food and development of symptoms can often reveal the causative agent; as a general rule: bacterial toxins = hours, viruses = days, bacteria = weeks, parasites = months